rlcao/emuser/RongluCao-English.md

 # Basic Info
  - Ronglu Cao/Male/1981
  - Master/Computer Science at Xidian University
- - Have been working since 2006, 12 years
+ - Have been working since 2006, 13 years
  - Residence: Chaoyang District, Beijing
  - English Speaking: fluent

 # Experience
 ## Oracle (China) Software Systems Co., Ltd. （2017/11 ~ Now）
-Position: Cloud Operations\
+Position: Compute Cloud Operations Lead\
-Working Environments: Linux/Bash/Shell, Python, Chef, Docker, Jira, Jenkins, Job Controller, Xen, Git
+Working Environments: Linux/Bash/Shell, Python, Flask, Chef, Docker, Jira, Jenkins, Job Controller, Xen, Git

 ### Projects
 #### Oracle China DC Build
 As the first member of China cloud team, I went through the whole process of setting up Oracle China cloud compute site, including both compute infrastructure and compute services build.
 On joining Oracle, I was assigned to work on building compute site for China cloud, which was not as easy as expected due to China government policy on public cloud infrastructure.
 With little support from team members from other sites (due to timezone issue), I managed to grow from code studying and set up compute site components:

-* Infrastructure setup including management node setup, chef server setup, monitoring host setup
+* Infrastructure setup using Chef, including management node setup, chef server setup, monitoring host setup
 * Public cloud services like compute service manager, regional compute service manager, network service in compute
 * Microsoft key management service
 * Service to service integration including elk, graphite, including supporting services like nimbula diagnostic report service

 With proven problem-solving skills, I was assigned as China compute contact point during China cloud build and got a good relationship in the global team.
 As more members join China cloud team, I take the responsibility of run local daily sync up meeting and team member training.

+#### Resource Usage Charts
+In order to better plan the migration of the compute area, we need to better understand the historical curve of the block storage usage.
+The project has three parts:

+* Data collection: collect compute usage data through the compute service interface periodically
+* Restful service API: Based on the Restful interface of the Flask framework, responsible for data insertion and query
+* EChart/Ajax-based front end: Get historical data from the Restful service API and draw historical curves

+The project is completed by three people, I am responsible for interface definition, Restful service API and module integration

 ## Beijing Jingdong Information Technology Co., Ltd. （2017/06 ~ 2017/11）
 Position: DevOps Engineer\